 a few words about us

-Nano Textile was established in 2013, immediately after a very successful R&D phase which was fully funded with a 12M EURO investment by the European Commission’s FP7 initiative.
+Nano Textile was established in 2013, immediately after a very successful R&D phase which was fully funded by a 12M EURO investment from the European Commission’s FP7 initiative.

-NANO Textile has developed a breakthrough, single-step nano-coating process, which is done via an IP protected sono-chemistry reactor.
-The process, despite it’s innovation brilliancy, is a very cost effective and highly competitive process.
+Nano Textile has developed a breakthrough, single-step nano-coating process, which is done via an IP protected sono-chemistry reactor.
+The process, despite its innovative brilliancy, is very cost effective.

-Our unique and breakthrough single-step nano-coating process has proven itself to be the only viable anti-bacterial solution in the world for Hospitals due to the extreme long withstanding durability of the anti-bacterial properties and the limitless manufacturing abilities, allowing us to implement our technology into any kind of fabric, either man-made or natural, with absolutely no damage or alteration to the fabric’s original quality or color.
+Our unique and breakthrough single-step nano-coating process has proven itself to be the only viable anti-bacterial solution in the world for hospitals due to the extreme durability of the anti-bacterial properties and the limitless manufacturing abilities; therefore, it allows us to implement our technology into any kind of fabric, either man-made or natural, with absolutely no damage or alteration to the fabrics’ original quality or color.

 Nano Textile currently holds granted patents in Israel, the US, and the EU and holds patent pending requests in additional strategic markets around the world.

-Although our main target is providing anti-bacterial nano-coating services to Hospital textiles manufacturers, our technology allows us to coat any kind of surface, from glass, to ceramics, to polymers, and implement not only anti-bacterial properties, but additional properties such as Magnetic, Electric conductivity and super-hydrophobic properties.
+Although our main target is providing antibacterial nano-coating services to hospital textile manufacturers, our technology allows us to coat any kind of surface, from glass, to ceramic, to polymers, and implement not only antibacterial properties, but additional properties such as magnetic, electric conductivity and super-hydrophobic properties.

 We welcome you to contact us and advance to the wonders of nano-coating.

 From Theory to Practice